datatops/datatops/README.md

 >
 ```

-You will never be provided the `admin_key` again, so make sure to save it somewhere safe.
+You will never be shown the `admin_key` again, so make sure to save it somewhere safe.
 You will need it to read your data and manage the project later.

 **IMPORTANT!** By default, datatops will also store newly created projects in the `~/.config/datatops` directory.
 If you're not on your own computer, **STOP** what you're doing and run this NOW: